What you should know

 The review division considers the written submissions and Work Safe BC’s file and gives its decision, usually within 150 days.
 The Work Safe BC website has more information on reviews.
 The phone numbers for the review division are 604-214-5411 in the Lower Mainland and 1-888-922-8804 elsewhere in BC.

-If you disagree with the decision on the review, you can usually appeal to the Workers’ Compensation Appeal Tribunal.
+If you disagree with the decision on the review, you can usually appeal.
+You bring the appeal to the Workers’ Compensation Appeal Tribunal.
 You cannot appeal review decisions on some issues, such as vocational rehabilitation benefits, certain types of disability awards, and whether benefits are paid as a lump sum.

 If you decide to appeal, you must do so within 30 days of the decision of the review division.
-For details on the process, see our information on appealing a workers’ compensation decision.
+For details on the process, see appealing a workers’ compensation decision.

 Who can help